cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 This ADR proposes the following path to eventually separating these concerns:

-1. Provide an API explicitly dedicated to facilitating offloading of this data to a **data companion** ("sidecar") service.
-The primary function of such a companion is effectively to act as an _ingest_ of sorts, translating block and block result data (including events) into application-specific data that can be indexed in a database separate to the consensus engine's database, which should be more suited to the application's use case(s).
+1. Provide an API explicitly dedicated to facilitating offloading of this data to a **single data companion** ("sidecar") service - this is the focus of this ADR.
+The primary function of such a companion is effectively to act as an _ingest_ of sorts, translating block and block result data (including events) into application-specific data. **Single** is emphasized here, as we anticipate that attaching more than one companion service to a node may slow it down and affect its operations.
 2. Provide a reference implementation of a data companion which facilitates offering most of the current RPC endpoints from a service _external_ to the node.
 Beyond serving as an example for the community as to how to implement a